andsnw/greybox/README.md

 The framework uses a modular approach with YAML templates for easy addition of new vulnerability checks.
 It leverages Hardhat for contract deployment and testing, providing a robust environment for dynamic analysis.

 ## Installation

+Ensure you already have Node.js and pnpm installed.

 1. Clone this repository
 2. Install dependencies: